jeffthemaximum/ct-engineering-challenge/README.md

 - At a leaf, it will have a list of all the email id's that contain that word.
 - I've drawn an image below to hopefully demostrate.
 - This v1, MVP datastructure is something I think I can implement in the time I have left.
+- There's a few limitations to this strategy.
+A key one is that it only matches on single words, such as "Enron" and not on phrases, such as "I love fraud".

 #### method 3 : suffix tree
 - If I had more time, I would implement a suffix tree as my datastructure for searching: https://en.wikipedia.org/wiki/Suffix_tree